256wangliu/pooled-mapping/README.md

 # Intro

 This brief tutorial provides the bare essentials for mapping mutations in pooled NGS data.
-Specifically this pipeline was used to identify the recessive *disA* mutation in Tetrahymena.
-Files that we used are included in this repository.
+Specifically this pipeline was used to identify the recessive *DisA* mutation in Tetrahymena.
+Please have a look at the paper for details about the experimental design and nature of  *DisA*.
+There are many ways to map, call, and identify mutations.
+This documents ONLY describes one successful approach.
+Diverge from this document as it becomes outdated or at your fancy.

 # Quality control